AdityaGudimella/CommandLineProgrammingLanguages/docs/chapter_1.md

     4. The `[Fact]` attribute is used to mark it as a test method.
     5. The test method creates an assertion to check that `0 == 0`.
 We're starting simple here.
+=== "Go"

+    ```go title="main_test.go"
+    package main

+    import "testing"  // (1)!

+    func TestMain(t *testing.T) {  // 1
+        t.Log("Hello, World!")  // 2
+    }
+    ```

+    1. Since we're importing a single package, we can ignore the parantheses around the package name.

+    1. We have created a function called `TestMain` which contains the actual test.
+    2. We have used the `t.Log` function to log a message to the console.
+We're starting simple here.
 === "Python"

     ```python title="tests/test_hello.py"